Free Kentucky Lease Agreement Templates (Word, PDF)

 Property address

-The property’s address must also be specified in the Kentucky lease agreement.
+The propertyโs address must also be specified in the Kentucky lease agreement.
 The address must contain the unit number, city, state, and ZIP code.
-A specific description of the property, such as a house, apartment unit, one-bedroom, or any other type of dwelling, can be provided.
+A specific description of the property, such as a house, apartment unit, one bedroom, or any other type of dwelling, can be provided.

 Lease term

-The description of the lease term and its length, along with the commencement date, should be written in the lease agreement.
-For example, if a year-long rental term is being used, the document should specify the agreed commencement and expiration date.
+If a year-long rental term is being used, the document should specify the agreed commencement and expiration dates.
 It must also refer to whether it is month-to-month, week-to-week, or longer.

 Rental amount